-2. Recommendation Letters – Three separate letters of recommendation are required.
-All letters of recommendation can be uploaded by the NU application software.
+Three separate letters of recommendation are required.
+All letters of recommendation can be uploaded by the NU (Northwestern University) application software.
 The NU application software will ask you for the names and email addresses of three references.
 As you submit your application, an email will be sent to your references providing them with instructions for submitting their letters of recommendation.
 The NU application software will send you a confirmation email once your references have uploaded their letters of recommendation.
 If your references are uncomfortable using the web, you may wish to consider sending hard copies.

-3. Official Transcript(s) - While completing your online application, you will be required to submit one scanned copy of your transcript from each school you have attended.
+While completing your online application, you must submit one scanned copy of your transcript from each school you have attended.
 Scanned transcripts should be exact duplicates of the transcripts issued by your institution (bearing the institution’s seal).
 Please do not upload foreign language transcripts unless English language transcripts are impossible to obtain.
 If you only have access to foreign language transcripts, your foreign language transcripts must be accompanied by an official English translation bearing the original ink signature and seal of the issuing university.

 Please make sure your scanned transcripts are legible before uploading them.
 Illegible transcripts will not be reviewed.

 Please do not mail copies of your transcripts to The Graduate School before you have been admitted AND submitted your enrollment decision.
-Any transcript submitted prior to that point will not be kept and you will be required to submit those transcripts again.
-The Graduate School’s address is listed below.
+Any transcript submitted prior to that point will not be kept, and you must submit those transcripts again.
+The Graduate School’s address is listed below: